clemsonacm/hackpack/presents/git/git.markdown

 What you are probably doing right now
 =====================================
+-   Code backups?
     -    Create a file
     -    Save several copies (with different names?)
--   Oops, we overwrote our backup ...
+    -    Oops, we overwrote our backup ... it's gone!
+-   Trying new things?
+    -    Save old code to a new file
+    -    Merging good stuff with bad stuff is hard!

 And what about group projects?
 ===============================